zanvari/detecting_covid19/README.md

 ### Training

-The model is trained for 1 epoch.After even 1 epochs, calculated accuracy is about **0.989**.
+The model is trained for 1 epoch.
+After even 1 epochs, calculated accuracy is about **0.989**.

 Loss function for the training is basically just a binary crossentropy.
 The optimizer is Adam.